osuchaya/challenge3/README.md

 License associated with this project is that of MIT license as this was used to create the repository hosting this work.

 ## Learning Outcomes
 Through this challenge, the author has learned to extract codes and functions by studying the materials learned during class and from looking at other's input on shared forums.
+The author also learned to debug using console log which helped when writing longer codes when it is easy to lose tracks of parentheses and curly brackets.